sun-jacobi/automaton_min/README.md

 4
 size of alphabet :
 2
-input the accept states (splitted by whitespace)
+input the accept states (split by whitespace)
 0 2
 input the automaton
 0 1